 - ½ teaspoon chili flakes or to taste

-- 10 anchovies in oil 0.9 oz / 25g, drained and cut into large pieces
+- 10 anchovies in oil drained and roughly chopped

-- 15 black olives (or green olives) seedless and cut in half crosswise
+- 15 kalamata olives (or black) pitted and cut in half

 - 1 can crushed tomatoes (14 oz / 400g) or tomato passata/tomato puree